-Many cruisers will wind up passing on specialty restaurants, using the logic that they can get plenty of great food for free in the various dining venues around the ship.
+Many cruisers will pass on specialty restaurants, using the logic that they can get plenty of great food for free in the various dining venues around the ship.

-What Makes It Unique
+What Makes It Unique?

 What’s On The Menu?

-As previously mentioned, the menu is not extensive, with only seven appetizers and six entrees listed.
+As mentioned, the menu is not extensive, with only seven appetizers and six entrees listed.
 But good luck deciding between them after reading the descriptions of each.

-For our second starter, we selected Najing-style duck – which is first slow-cooked and then flash-fried in a wok – served with mango fritters and a spicy green chili sauce.
+For our second starter, we selected Najing-style duck – which is first slow-cooked and then flash-fried in a wok – served with mango cakes and a spicy green chili sauce.

 Is JiJi Worth The Cost?